 Every person in a leadership role has a unique way of influencing the people they’re responsible for toward reaching company goals.
 Based on natural and learned leadership traits, leaders typically possess a dominant leadership style that determines the way they guide their direct reports.
 Each of the seven leadership styles has its own strengths and weaknesses.
 When working on a well-rounded, effective executive leadership team, it’s a good idea to identify individuals who can fill in the gaps where the team could be stronger.

 Nevertheless, the various management styles can be polarizing.
-Because of this, conflict can arise between leaders who operate in very different ways.
+Because of this, conflict in the workplace can arise between leaders who operate in very different ways.
 For example, democratic leaders want each of their employees to have a say in the company’s affairs, while an autocratic leader wants complete authority over the business.
 When there’s no resolution for handling workplace conflict between leadership styles, work environments become toxic and cause the team to become ineffective at achieving the company’s collective vision.

 Another way of combating leadership conflict is by expressing gratitude and thanks for different points of view and ways of thinking.
 Remember, this is likely the reason the person was asked to join the team in the first place.
 Finding value in others’ opinions and ideas first establishes a team culture of respect and appreciation.